-Surveys will be conducted based upon OSU Institutional Review Board policies, procedures, and guidelines.
-For quantitative data, customized on-site surveys will be used.
+Surveys will be conducted based upon OSU Institutional Review Board policies, proceedures, and guidelines.
+For quantitative data, customized mail and follow up telephone surveys will be used.
 The number of persons sampled will be based upon the estimated degree of variation in the target population and the desired degree of resolution.
 For qualitative assessments, care will be taken to assure that case studies are representative of the larger population served by the programming.